mezw/mapbox-gl-js-docs/docs/pages/example/mapbox-gl-geocoder-with-flyto.md

 ---
 title: Use a custom camera animation with a geocoder
-description: Use camera animation options with the mapbox-gl-geocoder to create a custom animation when the user selects a result.
+description: Use camera animation options with the mapbox-gl-geocoder to create a custom animation when the user selects a search result.
 topics:
   - Geocoder
 thumbnail: mapbox-gl-geocoder-with-flyto